solana-turbin3/Q1_25_Builder_santy311/capstone/architecture.md

 - No Token Mint is created with Market as authority
 - Initial USDC is deposited into Liquidity Pool
 - Market's total_liquidity_shares is updated
+- LP Token is given for the liquidity provided

 ### Provide Initial Liquidity